ColaLight/colalightslk/prototype/docs/prototype-review.md

 #### We will need to punch of drill the screw cap to allow the mezzanine umbilical passage

 ## Aux operations required
-#### Button control for lighting modes, iterates through 4 settings off on low, low up , low down, full
+#### Button control for lighting modes, iterates through 5 settings off, on low, low up , low down, full
 #### Posible MPPT integration
 #### Current integrating and monitoring
 #### Output charger (USB phone socket)